Sindercube/Packr/README.md

 <p align="center">
-  <h1 align="center"><b>Resource Packager</b></h1>
+  <h1 align="center"><b>Packr</b></h1>
   <img alt="GitHub Release" src="https://img.shields.io/github/v/release/Sindercube/Resource-Packager?include_prereleases">
 </p>

 # About

-**Resource Packager** is a Python CLI tool and a GitHub Workflow action used to make Minecraft Resource Packs out of multiple different directories and publish them to different distribution platforms.
+**Packr** is a Python CLI tool and a GitHub Workflow action used to make Minecraft Resource Packs out of multiple different directories and publish them to different distribution platforms.

 Intended to be used by Resource Pack creators who are tired of uploading their content to every platform manually, it simplifies the process to just creating a new Github release, and everything else getting updated.